 Total pay (your net salary)

-As you would expect, your payslip will show you your net salary – the total amount of your pay that you will retain after all of the deductions have been made.
+As you would expect, your payslip will show your net salary—the total amount of your pay that you will retain after all of the deductions have been made.

-Your umbrella company payslip will show your year-to-date figures, and these will include the total tax, national insurance and income you have earned from 6th April.
+Your umbrella company payslip will show your year-to-date figures, including the total tax, national insurance, and income you have earned since 6 April.